 4 good reasons to use electrical preheating in your car

-1. Increased comfort & safety
+1. Increased comfort and safety

 Any choice between an aggressively cold and a pleasantly preheated car is easy.
 Ducking out of the cold and into welcoming warmth provides a much-improved start to the day.
 Not having to spend precious morning minutes furiously scraping stubborn ice of the windows is another welcome relief.
 With windows already free of ice and fog, you’re sure to become a safer and more relaxed driver.